mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/README.md

 # Working at Mattermost

-### **Work Anywhere**
+### **Work Across the Globe**

-We're headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works from anywhere in the world.
+We're headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works across the globe.

 #### **This gives us tremendous advantages:**

-1. Access to top talent.
-We can hire from anywhere.
+1. Access to top talent across the globe.
 2. More comfort.
 People have 100% control of their surroundings.
 3. No commute.
 Removing a 30-60 minute commute saves 250-500 hours a year.
 4. Time zone coverage.
 We can more easily support global customers.